LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Previewing.md

 indicator: both
 ---

-The Preview tool is a web widget that's designed to provide a full preview of the conversational experience as you design, develop and test the bot.
+The Preview tool is a web client that's designed to provide a full preview of the conversational experience as you design, develop and test the bot.

 <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/preview.png">

 Note the following about Preview:

 - The conversation doesn't go through LiveEngage, so there's no need to deploy an agent connector to use Preview.
-Functionality that requires LiveEngage features (such as transfers) should be tested in a LiveEngage web widget.
+Functionality that requires LiveEngage features (such as transfers) should be tested in a deployed web client.
 You can practice this using the [Connect to LiveEngage tutorial](conversation-builder-tutorials-guides-getting-started.html).
-- Messages are formatted in HTML, and structured content is displayed.
-Depending on the channel, some features in the bot might not render.
+- Within Preview, all structured content is displayed.
+Keep in mind that not all channels support all structured content objects.
+Make sure to test and verify the bot on the device or in the appropriate application.
 For a list of what a channel supports, see [here](conversation-builder-interactions-interaction-support.html).
 - The Preview window toggles its display to show the Bot Logs window.
 For details on the Bot Logs window, see [here](conversation-builder-testing-deployment-debugging.html).

 ### Access Preview